THE C.O.D.E. CONSPIRACY

 “Jon, don’t do it!”

-Jon switched the hovercraft to manual mode and turned onto Wilshire Boulevard, lights flashing, siren screeching and speeding down the center divider past unsuspecting civilian vehicles.
+Jon switched the hovercraft to manual mode and turned onto Wilshire Boulevard, lights flashing, siren screeching, and speeding down the center divider past unsuspecting civilian vehicles.
 “I’m less than a minute away.”

 “Jon, I’m ordering you!
 Follow protocols.”

 All three humanoids opened fire simultaneously.
 The police hovercraft’s domed lid exploded into shards and knocked Jon onto his backside.
-He rolled over in time to glance the criminals running at inhuman speed and then jump with astounding height and agility into the back of a moving EV pickup truck.
+He rolled over in time to glance at the criminals running at inhuman speed and then jump with astounding height and agility into the back of a moving EV pickup truck.

 Jon aimed from his prone position and fired two blasts.
 The lasers landed short of the target as the pickup rounded the near corner.
 Damn!

 Jon rose to his feet and jumped inside the police hovercraft.
 Shards of safety glass covered the inside, but the vehicle sprang to life.
-Jon accelerated, and shouted through his earpiece, “Dispatch, this is Captain Jon Diaz, I’m in pursuit of three armed and dangerous humanoid suspects driving a black Ford EV pickup heading south on Highland Avenue.
+Jon accelerated and shouted through his earpiece, “Dispatch, this is Captain Jon Diaz.
+I’m in pursuit of three armed and dangerous humanoid suspects driving a black Ford EV pickup heading south on Highland Avenue.
 Request backup.
 Copy?”